s15n/par-lang/README.md

 chan <name> { <process> }
 ```

-This together with the process syntax is all we really need for writing Par programs.
+This together with process syntax is all we really need for writing Par programs.
 In fact, that's what the
 compiled code comes down to.
-However, the expression syntax we'll cover afterwards, is a big factor in making Par
+However, expression syntax we'll cover afterwards, is a big factor in making Par
 code a pleasure to write and read.

 Type this code: